 As you continue your coursework and community involvement activities, you also will begin planning for next steps in your medical/health career.

 If you do not plan on taking a "gap year" between college and graduate school, in the fall of your junior year you should be interviewed by and receive a rating from a Premedical Advisory Committee (PAC).
-The pre-medical program director will prepare a report that will include your committee rating, a composite evaluation and the letters of recommendation from those who evaluated you.
+The Pre-Medicine and Allied Health Professions program director will prepare a report that will include your committee rating, a composite evaluation and the letters of recommendation from those who evaluated you.
 At your request, the evaluation report will be sent to all medical or other pre-professional schools to which you apply.

 In preparation for continuing your medical/health career path, your senior year will include lots of paperwork and interviews.

 If you did not get evaluated by our committee during your junior year, you should apply for a PAC evaluation and be interviewed in the fall semester.

 Choosing to participate in the pre-medicine program does not preclude you from studying abroad.
 It simply requires careful planning and consultation with the program director and professors within your major discipline.